JuanPabloDiaz/freeForGeeks/README.md

 - [Developer Roadmap](https://roadmap.sh/), guides and other educational content **to help developers grow** in their careers. ⭐ [269k stars](https://github.com/kamranahmedse/developer-roadmap)
 - [FreeCodeCamp](https://www.freecodecamp.org/) is a **free online learning platform** that teaches you to code. ⭐ [385k stars](https://github.com/freeCodeCamp/freeCodeCamp)
-- [Code Crafters](https://codecrafters.io/) helps you master programming by recreating your favorite technologies from scratch. ⭐ [250k stars](https://github.com/codecrafters-io/build-your-own-x)
+- [Code Crafters](https://codecrafters.io/) → helps you master programming by recreating your favorite technologies from scratch. ⭐ [250k stars](https://github.com/codecrafters-io/build-your-own-x)
+- [Open Source Society University - CS](https://github.com/ossu) is a community-driven university offering free, self-taught education in `computer science`, bioinformatics, and data science. | Here is the path to a free self-taught education in Computer Science! ⭐ [161k stars](https://github.com/ossu/computer-science)
 - [Full-Stack Open](https://fullstackopen.com/en/) is a **free online course** that teaches you the **basics of web development**. ⭐ [GitHub](https://github.com/fullstack-hy2020/fullstack-hy2020.github.io)
 - [The Odin Project](https://www.theodinproject.com/) is a **free online learning platform** that teaches you to code. ⭐ [GitHub](https://github.com/TheOdinProject)
 - [Cloud Study Network](https://cloudstudy.net/) is a curated list of free courses & certifications.. ⭐ [21k stars](https://github.com/cloudcommunity/Free-Certifications)
 - [Free-Courses-For-Everyone](https://github.com/MasterBrian99/Free-Courses-For-Everyone)
-- [Sololearn](https://www.sololearn.com/) is a free online learning platform that teaches you to code.
-Courses in Python, C++, Java, JavaScript, Web Fundamentals and more. ⭐ [GitHub]()
+- [Sololearn](https://www.sololearn.com/) is a free online platform that offers coding lessons in Python, C++, Java, JavaScript, Web Fundamentals and more.
-- [SQLCourse](https://www.sqlcourse.com/) "Interactive Online SQL Training."
-"This unique introductory SQL tutorial not only provides easy-to-understand SQL instructions, but it allows you to practice what you learn using the on-line SQL interpreter.
-You will receive immediate results after submitting your SQL commands.
-You will be able to create your own unique tables as well as perform selects, inserts, updates, deletes, and drops on your tables."
-- [Open Source Society University](https://github.com/ossu) Open-source, community-driven university offering free, self-taught education in computer science, bioinformatics, and data science.
+- [SQLCourse](https://www.sqlcourse.com/) → Interactive Online SQL Training.
+Practice what you learn using a free online SQL interpreter.
-- [CS50](https://www.youtube.com/c/cs50) "This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
-Demanding, but definitely doable.
-Social, but educational.
-A focused topic, but broadly applicable skills.
-CS50 is the quintessential Harvard (and Yale!) course. "
+- [CS50](https://www.youtube.com/c/cs50) is Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
-- [Geek's Lesson](https://www.youtube.com/c/GeeksLesson/) "This channel is about the art of computer science, consisting of educational contents from experts all around the world.
-We provide contents related to computer science domain such as Mathematics, Machine Learning, IT security, System Administration, Deep learning, Data Science, Natural language processing and Statistics.
-All contents of this channel solely dedicated for educational or research purpose in computer science. "
+- [Geek's Lesson](https://www.youtube.com/c/GeeksLesson/) is a YouTube channel about the `art of computer science`.
+Offers tutorials on programming, web development, and more.
-- [The Missing Semester of your CS Education](https://missing.csail.mit.edu/) Everything you should learn in a computer science degree program, but don't.
-"We’ll teach you how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!"
-Command line, Vim, environments, debugging, metaprogramming, security and cryptography, and more.
-From MIT CSAIL.
+- [The Missing Semester of your CS Education](https://missing.csail.mit.edu/) is a free MIT platform that teaches you the **skills you need to succeed Computer Science**.
+You will learn how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
-- [Geeks for Geeks](https://www.geeksforgeeks.org/about/) Guides in various topics in programming, from data structures to algorithms, to interviewing and more.
-Practice programs, etc.

 ## Job Boards